rifat-22/car_robot/README.md

 Simple Car robot using RViz and Ros 1

 Hope that you have installed Ros 1 and know how to create a workspace.

-run `catkin_make` in the project directory and then go to the src folder and create a package named `catkin_create_pkg car_robot && catkin_make` then run `source devel/setup.bash`
+First of all make sure you have ran `roscore` run `catkin_make` in the project directory and then go to the src folder and create a package named `catkin_create_pkg car_robot && catkin_make` then run `source devel/setup.bash`